MMSc-GHD Students and Alumni

 - Jafet Arrieta, MD, MMSc '15 received news that an article on her thesis research "Validity and utility of the Patient Health Questionnaire (PHQ)-2 and PHQ-9 for screening and diagnosis of depression in rural Chiapas, Mexico: A cross-sectional study," was accepted for publication in the Journal of Clinical Psychology.
 (9/9/16)

-- Aneel Brar, MA, MMSc '16, Chief Operating Officer of the Mata Jai Kaur Maternal and Child Health Centre in Rajasthan, India, and Head of Global Programs for Prominent Homes Charitable Organization, Calgary, Alberta, Canada, is extending his MMSc-GHD training in the department this year.
+- Aneel Brar, MA, MMSc '16, Chief Operating Officer of the Mata Jai Kaur Maternal and Child Health Centre in Rajasthan, India, and Head of Global Programs for Prominent Homes Charitable Organization, Calgary, Alberta, Canada, extended his MMSc-GHD training in the department for the year of 2016-2017.
 With mentoring from Mary-Jo Good, Bethany Hedt-Gauthier, Giuseppe Raviola, and others, he will revise his thesis for publication, conduct geospatial analyses, and develop a maternal mental health intervention in Rajasthan.
 (9/9/16)

 - Phenide Beaussejour, MD, MMSc '16, presented the results from her thesis research "Accessing Health Care in a Fragmented Health System: A Mixed Methods Study of Short-term Health Insurance in Urban Haiti" to members of the team who implemented the insurance, the Haiti Ethics Committee and two directors of the Haitian Ministry of Health in August, 2016.
 (9/1/16)

-- David Brown, JD, MMSc '16, is serving on the Massachusetts Getting To Zero Data & Evaluation Committee, a group that seeks to set priorities for reducing the HIV/AIDS infection rate in Massachusetts to zero.
+- David Brown, JD, MMSc '16, served on the Massachusetts Getting To Zero Data & Evaluation Committee, a group that seeks to set priorities for reducing the HIV/AIDS infection rate in Massachusetts to zero.
 (9/1/16)

-Martha Vega, MD, an MMSc-GHD student in the class of 2017, will present the Lancet’s Global Surgery 2030 key messages at the Socios en Salud TB-Global Health Symposium on September 15-16, 2016.
+Martha Vega, MD, an MMSc-GHD student in the class of 2017, presented the Lancet’s Global Surgery 2030 key messages at the Socios en Salud TB-Global Health Symposium on September 15-16, 2016.

 - Aneel Brar, MA, MMSc '16, was featured in a 3/13/16 article in the Huffintgon Post by Kiran Kumbhar titled "This Harvard Student Has Dedicated Years To Making Life Better For Rural Women".